Debt collection terms

 Debt collection agency

 A specialist company that dedicates time and resource to recover debts on behalf of its clients.
+Discover the benefits of using a debt collection agency here.

 Debt relief order